ChNagaNitish/optical-flow-cloud-cavitation/README.md

 --path -> path for the input video <br/>
 --win_h -> window height for averaging velocity <br/>
 --win_w -> window width for avergaing velocity <br/>
 --roi -> region of interest for the input video.
 Let's say the video frame size is 384*1280 and we are only interested in some part of it, we provide the starting pixel position in height(top), ending position in height(bottom), starting position in width(left), ending in width(right).
-If you do not provide, it will process the whole video frame <br/>
+If you do not provide, it will process the whole video frame.
+Make sure to check if the width and height of ROI is divisible by 8 to avoid errors. <br/>
 --imgScale -> the calibration value obtained from experiment.
 It is in mm/px.
 Default is 0.001. <br/>
 --fpsCam -> the framerate at which video is captured <br/>
 --use_clahe -> A preprocessing step to make the contrast uniform.
 No inputs needed for this arguement.
 Just using it will activate preprocessing step.
 Recommended to use it. <br/>